cosmos/cosmos-sdk/docs/rfc/rfc-006-handlers.md

 }
 ```

-We note the following behaviours:
+We note the following behaviors:

-- A pre msg handler returning an error will yield to a state transition revert.
+* A pre msg handler returning an error will yield to a state transition revert.
-- A post msg handler returning an error will yield to a state transition revert.
+* A post msg handler returning an error will yield to a state transition revert.
-- A post msg handler will not be called if the execution handler (message handler) fails.
+* A post msg handler will not be called if the execution handler (message handler) fails.
-- A post msg handler will be called only if the execution handler succeeds alongside the response provided by the execution handler.
+* A post msg handler will be called only if the execution handler succeeds alongside the response provided by the execution handler.

 ### Message and Query Handlers

 Similar to the above design, message handlers will allow the application developer to replace existing Grpc based services
 with handlers.
 This enables the module to be compiled down to tinygo, and abandon the gRPC dependency.
 As mentioned
 upgrading the modules immediately is not mandatory, module developers can do so in a gradual way.
+Application developers have the option to use the existing gRPC services or the new handlers.

 For message handlers we propose the introduction of the following core/appmodule interfaces and functions: